andresSG/Practica_Big_Data_grupo-3/README.md

 ## Repository estructure

-In this repository there are 3 directory paths
+In this repository there are 3 directory paths:
-Every single path has it's own use case

 ### GlueJobs
 All the programmatic jobs of this project are develop for GlueJobs.
 Therefore, all the files are jupyter notebooks ready to import in GlueStudio.